-Microsurveys are the key to gaining the customer feedback you need to power your CX program, and many of these surveys are sent via email.
-The first step to receiving that survey feedback is getting your customer to open your email.
+Customer experience (CX) surveys are foundational to soliciting the customer feedback you need to power your CX program, and many of these surveys are sent via email.
+However, the first step to receiving that survey feedback can be one of the most difficult: getting your customer to open your email.

 When it comes to open rates, your email’s subject line is more important than you might think it is.
 Two helpful email stats drive this point home: